 A laundromat is the ideal absentee business, but what you pay will be the basis for calculating your return on investment – so you must avoid expensive mistakes.
 Maximize your chances for success by empowering yourself to understand all of the issues associated with laundromats (many more than meet the eye).

-Your author, Gary Ruff, is a BBB accredited coin-laundry appraiser, financial analyst, consultant, and legal representative with twenty-six years experience in the laundromat industry, including: coin-laundry construction; laundry equipment modification and improvement; ownership of six coin-laundries in the N.Y.
+Your author, Gary Ruff, is a BBB accredited coin-laundry appraiser, financial analyst, consultant, and legal representative with thirty years experience in the laundromat industry, including: coin-laundry construction; laundry equipment modification and improvement; ownership of six coin-laundries in the N.Y.
 Metro area; wide experience as an analyst and appraiser; expert witness as to valuations; and as an Attorney at Law specializing in commercial laundries.

 “Price is what you pay…Value is what you get”… Warren Buffett

 You must buy value; which means you need to understand exactly what you are buying, being very careful not to pay too much.
 One of several major keys to price is gross sales.
 In fact, it is fair to say that a 10% misrepresentation as to gross sales can impact the overall value of a coin-laundry business by some 20%, and maybe considerably more; therefore, you must ask the right questions, and be able to assess the accuracy of the answers.

 Of all the small business models one might consider, coin-laundries are probably the most alluring.
 Being deceptively simple looking, they are also among the most beguiling.

 Although they may appear straight-forward (part of their appeal to investors) laundromats are not transparent – they lend themselves well to fraud and significant omission.
 Therefore, seller representations – especially those as to gross revenue must be verified by independent means.
 “Financial Statements” are representations of the seller – they are not independent means.